Charles Proteus Steinmetz: Legacy

 Steinmetz earned wide recognition among the scientific community and numerous awards and honors both during his life and posthumously.

-Steinmetz's equation, derived from his experiments, defines the approximate heat energy due to magnetic hysteresis released, per cycle per unit volume of magnetic material.
+Steinmetz's equation, derived from his experiments, defines the approximate heat energy released due to magnetic hysteresis, per cycle per unit volume of magnetic material.
 A Steinmetz solid is the solid body generated by the intersection of two or three cylinders of equal radius at right angles.
 Steinmetz's equivalent circuit is still widely used for the design and testing of induction machines.

-One of the highest technical recognitions given by the Institute of Electrical and Electronics Engineers, the "IEEE Charles Proteus Steinmetz Award", is given for major contributions to standardization within the field of electrical and electronics engineering.
+One of the highest technical recognitions given by the Institute of Electrical and Electronics Engineers, the "IEEE Charles Proteus Steinmetz Award," is given for major contributions to standardization within the field of electrical and electronics engineering.

 The Charles P. Steinmetz Memorial Lecture series was begun in his honor in 1925, sponsored by the Schenectady branch of the IEEE.
 Through 2017 seventy-three gatherings have taken place, held almost exclusively at Union College, featuring notable figures such as Nobel laureate experimental physicist Robert A. Millikan, helicopter inventor Igor Sikorsky, nuclear submarine pioneer Admiral Hyman G. Rickover (1963), Nobel-winning semiconductor inventor William Shockley, and Internet "founding father" Leonard Kleinrock.

 Steinmetz's connection to Union is further celebrated with the annual Steinmetz Symposium, a day-long event in which Union undergraduates give presentations on research they have done.
 Steinmetz Hall, which houses the Union College computer center, is named after him.

 The Charles P. Steinmetz Scholarship is awarded annually by the college, underwritten since its inception in 1923 by the General Electric Company.
 An additional Charles P. Steinmetz Memorial Scholarship was later established at Union by Marjorie Hayden, daughter of Joseph and Corrine Hayden, and is awarded to students majoring in engineering or physics.

 A 1914 "Duplex Drive Brougham" Detroit Electric automobile that once belonged to Steinmetz was purchased by Union College in 1971, and restored for use in campus ceremonies.
 The Steinmetz car is permanently displayed in the first-floor corridor between the Wold Center and F.W.
 Olin building.

 A Chicago public high school, Steinmetz College Prep, is named for him, as well as a Schenectady public school, the Steinmetz Career and Leadership Academy, formerly Steinmetz Middle-School.